Businesses near Canadian Tire Centre react to likely loss of NHL hockey | CBC News

 Big stars with big appetites

-The current Senators ownership has been working on a replacement for the 27-year-old arena in Kanata, reaching a deal about a year ago to take another crack at a new arena on LeBreton Flats at the edge of downtown.
+The current Senators ownership has been working on a replacement for the 27-year-old arena, reaching a deal about a year ago to take another crack at a new arena on LeBreton Flats at the edge of downtown.

 No one from the group led by Michael Andlauer has commented since the tentative purchase of the Sens was announced Tuesday, let alone what that could potentially mean for the future of the CTC.